rahul-chandra30/marmento_assignment/README.md

 # Marmento_Assignment

-# Product Catalog
+## Product Catalog

-This project is a dynamic web application that allows users to browse through a product catalogue categorized into Men, Women, and Kids sections.
+This dynamic web application allows users to effortlessly navigate through a product catalogue sorted into Men's, Women's, and Kids' sections.

-## Description
+### Description

-The application features a tabbed interface where users can select between the different categories to display relevant products.
-The product information, including images, titles, vendors, and prices, is dynamically loaded from a JSON file.
-Additionally, users can view the discount on products and switch between the main and alternate product images.
+Leveraging a tabbed interface, this app presents selectable categories that dynamically display pertinent products.
+Information such as images, titles, vendors, and prices is fetched from a JSON file.
+Features include viewing discounts, switching between primary and alternate product images, and title truncation.

-## Features
+### Features

-- Tabbed navigation for different product categories
+- Tab-based navigation for product categories
-- Dynamic product card generation
+- Dynamically generated product cards
-- Image hover effect to display an alternate product image
+- Image hover effects for alternate views
-- Automatic calculation of discount percentage
+- Auto-calculated discount percentages
-- Truncation of long product titles with ellipsis
+- Ellipsis for extended product titles

-## Technologies Used
+### Technologies Used

 - HTML5
-- CSS3 (with responsive design)
+- CSS3 with Responsive Design
-- JavaScript (ES6)
+- JavaScript ES6
-- Font Awesome for icons
+- Font Awesome Icons
-- Fetch API for loading JSON data
+- Fetch API for data retrieval

-## Setup
+### Setup

-To run this project, clone the repository, and open `index.html` in a modern web browser.
+Clone the repository and open `index.html` in a modern browser to run the project.

-## Files Included
+### Files

-- `index.html` - The main HTML document with the structure for the catalogue.
+- `index.html`: Structure of the catalogue
-- `style.css` - The stylesheet containing all the styles for the application.
+- `style.css`: All styling aspects
-- `script.js` - The JavaScript file that contains the logic for loading and displaying product data.
+- `script.js`: Logic for data handling and display
-- `multiProduct.json` - A JSON file hosted externally that contains all the product data.
+- `multiProduct.json`: External JSON with product data

-## Sample JSON Data Structure
+### Sample JSON Structure

 ```json
 {